GSA/search.digitalgov.gov/_posts/2015-03-26-module-codes.md

 ---
-published: false
+layout: post
+title: Key for Search Module Codes and Names
+category: manual
+tags: how-to analytics third-party google-analytics foresee DAP
 ---

-## DigitalGov Search Module Codes

-DigitalGov Search calls several different indexes when serving search requests, and we present results from each of these indexes in a separate module.
-Each module will load when there are relevant search results to display.
-Each module has a code, and you will see these codes in the Download Details csv files available through Queries or Clicks pages of the the Admin Center analytics section.

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Analytics

+We call several different indexes when serving search results, and we present results from each of these indexes in a separate module.
+Each module loads when there are relevant search results to display.
+Each module has a code, and you'll see these codes in the Download Details csv files available through the [Queries](/manual/queries.html) or [Clicks](/manual/clicks.html) pages of the the Admin Center analytics section.

-This page lists all the DigitalGov Search module codes and their full names.
+This page lists all the module codes and their full names.

 Code  | Module Name
 ------|------------